baba2712/Automatic-Face-unlock-/README.md

 ```
 ## BIOS and Laptop Configuration
-- 1. Enable Integrated Camera in BIOS
+- Enable Integrated Camera in BIOS
-- 2.Restart your laptop and enter the BIOS/UEFI settings (press F2, DEL, or ESC during boot).
+- Restart your laptop and enter the BIOS/UEFI settings (press F2, DEL, or ESC during boot).
-- 3.Navigate to Integrated Peripherals or Advanced.
+- Navigate to Integrated Peripherals or Advanced.
-- 4.Ensure the Integrated Camera option is Enabled.
+- Ensure the Integrated Camera option is Enabled.
-- 5.Save changes and exit.
+- Save changes and exit.